 Since its inception, 74 students have graduated from our 4+1 programs: 53% of our graduates have entered the workforce where they are employed by schools, hospitals/clinics, or in research positions (for non-profits and the private sector), 30% have pursued doctoral degrees (in clinical, counseling, developmental, industrial/organizational, school, and social psychology), 10% have entered medical school, and 7% have entered law school.
 Our 4+1 graduates and career trajectories after the degree are detailed in the Program Graduates section below.

 Undergraduate GPA is weighted heavily in admissions decisions, insofar as a graduate GPA of 3.0 must be maintained.
-As seen in the table below, undergraduate GPAs have been relatively stable across applicants over the last seven years.
+As seen in the table below, undergraduate GPAs have been relatively stable across applicants over the last six years.
 Letter grade in PSYC 3090 (Univariate Statistics I) also is weighted heavily in admissions decisions, insofar as at least one graduate statistics course is required for the M.S.
 For admission to the thesis track, undergraduate research in a faculty lab and a psychology faculty member’s commitment to supervise master’s research is critical.

 Students enrolled in the program pay reduced tuition for their year of study; tuition for the 4+1 MS program is 35% of full time graduate tuition.
 Students also are responsible for paying the requisite fees to the School of Science and Engineering in a timely fashion.
 In addition, students should note the school's published deadlines for application for degree, submission of thesis (if applicable), and degree fees.
 Information regarding commencement ceremonies will be posted when available.
 In the meantime, commencement weekend dates may be found here.